 RELATED: What is letter recognition?
 I have everything you need to know.

 This sensory bin is not just about the alphabet.
 As the ice melts, my preschooler is discovering the water cycle. (hello, science activities for kids!)

 Excellent addition to this activity is using a salt grinder to help melt the ice.
-As he witnesses the chemical reaction, he is also strengthening his fingers to improve fine motor strength.
+As he witnesses the chemical reaction, he also strengthens his fingers to improve fine motor strength.

-We play with alphabet ice pods on the water table – aka storage bin.
+We play with alphabet ice pods in our sensory bin

 I know what you may be thinking.
 Is that a water table?
-It looks a lot like the under-the-bed storage bin I have my college tank tops stored in.
+It looks a lot like the under-the-bed storage bin I have my college tank tops stored. (only me?)

 - Fill the muffin tin with water and freeze.
 The letters will float to the top but will freeze just fine.